This post was originally published in May, 2011.

 Even though it’s great practice to check our closets before we go shopping, sometimes we don’t plan to buy clothes.
 (Hello, Target!)
 That’s why it pays to regularly go through our things.

 My husband discovered in a storage room four pairs of good shoes he had completely forgotten about.
 In the meantime, he complained about not having any shoes and we even bought some more.
 When you have too many things, you can’t keep track of them and they get lost or forgotten.
 So what’s the use of having them?

 In the old days, people wore one pair of shoes until the soles got worn out.
 Then they went to the cobbler, had the soles replaced, and wore the same pair of shoes until the soles got worn out.
 I think many of us would do well to replace shoe racks and self-consciousness with a dose of old-fashioned frugality.

-It sounds crazy, but I think overstuffed closets and basements can make people feel overwhelmed to the point they feel they need a bigger house.
+Overstuffed closets and basements make us feel cramped and closed in.
+Some people get so overwhelmed that they feel they need a bigger house.
 My aunt built an addition on her house so she could create a walk-in closet.
 Some people just love clothes.
 That’s their thing.

 But paring down your belongings can mean:

 - Life is simpler

 - You spend less time organizing and cleaning